Garek33/factorioccn/Readme.md

 # Factorio Circuit Combinator Notation - factorioccn

-The Factorio Circuit Combinator Notation (factorioccn or fccn for short) is a language designed for developing and testing combinator circuits for the game [Factorio](https://factorio.com). factiorioccn also is a python module which implements this language.
+The Factorio Circuit Combinator Notation (factorioccn or fccn for short) is a language designed for developing and testing combinator circuits for the game [Factorio](https://factorio.com). factorioccn also is a python module which implements this language.
 It uses [TatSu](https://tatsu.readthedocs.io) for parsing and [factorio-draftsman](https://github.com/redruin1/factorio-draftsman) for some validation and blueprint generation.

 WARNING: THIS IS VERY PRE-ALPHA.
 There will be breaking changes without notice!